When to grow cauliflower in central Texas?

 How much sun does cauliflower need to grow?

-A site with full sun is the one that gets seven to eight hours of direct sunlight.
-Cauliflower needs that much sun for optimum growth and production.
-Less sun triggers slow growth and mediocre production.
+A site with full sun is the one that gets seven to eight hours of direct sunlight, and that’s what cauliflower needs for optimum growth.
+Conversely, less sun triggers slow development and mediocre production.

 How much water does cauliflower need?